 Sophie is a passionate ambassador for the power of sport and hopes to use her experience and skills to support the development of rowing in Scotland so that everyone has the opportunity to experience the incredible power of our sport.

-Board Headshots
+Board Laura

 Director of Coaching